The Icelandic horse – the key to Icelandic nature, culture and history

-The tölt is a four-beat gait, very soft and comfortable for the rider.
+The tölt is a four-beated gait, very soft and comfortable for the rider.
 A horse can tölt in different speed from walking tempo to galopp tempo.
 We still can find other horse breeds with gaits similar to the tölt in America and Mongolia.
 But these horses do not have the high speed of tölt as the icelandic horse has.

 When riding tölt, the rider needs to encourage the horse to go forward but keep the energy in him with the seat (keep a positive tension in the body, not stiff) and with the rein.
-If the rider gets too relaxed and has too loose reins the horse will go to trot but if he gets too stiff and pulls the reins too much the horse will go to piggy pace (a slow two-beated gait which is not wished).
+If the rider gets too relaxed and has too loose reins the horse will go to trot but if he gets too stiff and pulls the reins too much the horse will go to piggy pace (a slow two-beated gait which is not desirable).

 The other gaits walk, trot and canter are the same as for other horses but they get influenced by the horse´s individual gait distribution.

 The Icelandic horse has a very individual character.
 It is patient, adaptable, uncomplicated and sometimes very spirited, it has a friendly personality and a special affinity for people.
-Bred as a riding and working horse for the Icelandic farmer makes it an excellent family horse.
+Bred as a riding and working horse for the Icelandic farmer it also is an excellent family horse.
 With no natural predators in its home country, the horse has shed much of its natural “fight or flight” instinct.
-The easy going, friendly disposition of many icelandic horses make them ideal family horses.
+The easy going, friendly disposition of many Icelandic horses make them an ideal family horses.
 At the same time, the diversity within the breed is enormous.
 You can both find the safest children’s horses, and the hottest pace race horses within this breed, so take care not to think all Icelandic horses are alike.